Sailing Into History: The Legacy of Walt Disney’s “Pirates of the Caribbean”

 Korkis goes to great lengths to use Walt Disney’s own words, from a variety of published and unpublished interviews, as well as the words of those who personally experienced him in action, to help elaborate and describe the basic concepts.

-In my case, it’s actually to re-inspire old generations.
+In my case, it’s actually to re-inspire older generations!
 As a Baby Boomer, I grew up with “The Wonderful World of Disney” as a weekly television show.
 As a child, I was taken to see most of the Disney films of the 60’s and early 70’s.
 As a teenager, I took myself – and then, once I became a father, took my family to see those movies.
 Though I only visited Walt Disney World once as a teenager, I maintained a fascination with the Disney organization that has continued to grow through the years.

 By his own admission, Who’s the Leader of the Club was the most difficult book Korkis has ever written.
 That may be true from his perspective, but the words and stories flow off the page and into the reader’s conscience in an almost imperceptible manner.